omaha-consulting/omaha-server/README.md

 **This is the Python 2 version of omaha-server.
 To obtain the Python 3 version with the latest security updates, please get in touch via our [web site](https://omaha-consulting.com/contact).**

-Google Omaha server implementation and Sparkle (mac) feed management.

-omaha-server is integrated into the updating processes of many organisations for products that require sophisticated update logic and advanced usage statistics.
-We provide additional support and further enhancement on a contract basis.
-For case studies and enquiries please visit [our website](https://omaha-consulting.com)
+omaha-server is a server implementation for Google's [Omaha update protocol](github.com/google/omaha), which is for instance used to update Chrome.
+Because Omaha is typically used to update Windows applications, omaha-server also supports the Sparkle framework for updating Mac applications. omaha-server is used by many organisations large and small for products that require sophisticated update logic and advanced usage statistics.
+If you would like the latest Python 3 version of the server, help with setting up Omaha for your project or other additional support, please visit [our website](https://omaha-consulting.com)

 ## Setting up a development server